-No impairment losses were recognized for goodwill, customer relationships and trademark for the years ended December 31, 2023 and 2022.
+No impairment losses were recognized for goodwill, customer relationships and trademark for the years ended December 31, 2024 and 2023.

-In both years, Management believes that there is no indication of impairment in the value of prepayment and other current assets (except security deposits and loans to employees), property, plant and equipment, right-of-use asset, intangible assets, and advances to suppliers and others presented under 'other non-current assets'.
-As of December 31, 2023 and 2022, the aggregate carrying amounts of the foregoing assets amounted to \$152,394,307 and \$159,723,002, respectively, as disclosed in Notes 10, 13, 14, 15 and 16.
+In both years, Management believes that there is no indication of impairment in the value of prepayment and other current assets (except security deposits and loans to employees), property and equipment, ROU assets, intangible assets, and advances to suppliers and others presented under 'other non-current assets'.
+As of December 31, 2024 and 2023, the aggregate carrying amounts of the foregoing assets amounted to \$145,590,788 and \$152,394,308, respectively, as disclosed in Notes 10, 12, 13, 14 and 15.